NomicFoundation/hardhat/packages/buidler-solpp/README.md

 # buidler-solpp

-[Buidler](http://getbuidler.com) plugin for integration with [solpp preprocessor](https://github.com/merklejerk/solpp).
+[Buidler](http://getbuidler.com) plugin for integration with the [solpp preprocessor](https://github.com/merklejerk/solpp).

 ## What

-This plugin hooks into the compilation pipeline and run the solpp preprocessor.
+This plugin hooks into the compilation pipeline and runs the solpp preprocessor.

 ## Installation